mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. State the novel generic mechanism and exact two-consumer need before source work.
-A renamed or recombined killed family is inadmissible.
+1. Audit each P4 receipt independently and reject double-counted CPU claims, synthetic controls, incomplete result planes and disguised P1–P3 families.
+2. Agglomerate the smallest genuinely new generic mechanism or minimal pair;
+   bind its exact Value full-CSS and logical `parse-that#jsonParser` needs.
-2. Implement only an isolated private prototype with no compiler, table builder, tokenizer, scanner, VM, event tape, compatibility layer or second runtime.
+3. Implement only an isolated private prototype with no compiler, table builder, tokenizer, scanner, VM, event tape, compatibility layer or second runtime.
-3. Re-run the unchanged shaped stylesheet and JSON corpora plus 4/8/16/33/96/753 cold/hot/result planes.
+4. Re-run complete state, value, immutable result, failure, diagnostics-on recovery, UTF-16, cold/build-first and alternating-shape planes at 4/8/16/33/96/753.
-4. Run exact bootstrap only if every point estimate clears 10×.
-Otherwise retire the mechanism and keep formation RED.
+5. Run exact bootstrap only if every raw point clears 10×.
+A failed mechanism returns to the novelty loop; it does not waive the gate or end the goal.
-5. Formation Clean A/B remain blocked until an isolated candidate clears the complete proof.
+6. Formation Clean A/B remain blocked until an isolated candidate clears the complete proof.
 Production freeze, packing and consumers remain later.

 Do not begin Value-owned CSS grammar work, production-source execution,